cagonzal/cagonzal.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D. candidate in the department of Mechanical Engineering at Stanford University.
 I work in Professor Parviz Moin's group as part of the Center for Turbulence Research.
-My interests include wall-modeled large-eddy simulations (WMLES), numerical methods development, and hypersonics.
+My research interests include wall-modeled large-eddy simulations (WMLES), numerical methods development, and hypersonics.